TEAM

 Executive producer Tommy Furlong served as an Infantry Officer with 3rd Battalion 6th Marine Regiment from 2008-2011.
 He deployed in 2010 to Afghanistan as a Rifle Platoon Commander, Weapons Platoon Commander and Fire Support Team Leader.
 Tommy left the Marine Corps in 2011 as a Captain, and worked for Mass General Hospital and the Red Sox Foundation's Home Base Program.
 He earned a graduate degree at Northeastern University and works in the semiconductor industry.
 He lives in the greater Boston area with his wife and two children.

-Producer / director Catie Foertsch is a former journalist and corporate filmmaker who lives in greater Boston.
+Filmmaker Catie Foertsch is an award-winning producer, director and editor who lives in greater Boston.